-Brands that create personalized experiences — through AI and other advanced technology, see a six to ten percent increase in revenue as per research conducted by Boston Consulting Group.

-1:1 personalization akin to what Amazon and the other big players boast of require heaps of data about each individual customer.
+Brands that create personalized experiences — through AI and other advanced technology see a six to ten percent increase in revenue as per research conducted by Boston Consulting Group.
+However, 1:1 personalization, akin to what Amazon and the other big players boast of, requires heaps of data about each customer.

 However, such targeted personalization only works for under 25% of the shoppers.
-And even for those shoppers, a simple change in behaviour or device would impact the recommendations they would see.
+And even for those shoppers, a simple change in behavior or device would impact the recommendations they would see.

-What is possible — for the remaining 75% and a vast majority of online shoppers, is personalization based on segmentation.
-Understanding aspects of shopper behaviour such as where they are located, their device preference, number of visits to the site etc. help understand what products would make most sense to them.
+For the remaining 75% and a vast majority of online shoppers, what is possible is personalization based on segmentation.
+Understanding aspects of shopper behavior, such as where they are located, their device preference, number of visits to the site, etc., helps understand what products would make the most sense to them.

 Help Shoppers Find What They're Looking For

 I've often heard the word 'intent' pop up in marketing discussions.
-It made me wonder about intent in the context of ecommerce and what it would mean for an online retailer.
-After some soul-searching and stares-out-of-the-window, I arrived at an interesting analogy.
+It made me wonder about intent in the context of eCommerce and what it would mean for an online retailer.

 Successfully recreating that experience online is what decoding customer intent is all about.